Foxxenn/Microsoft-Data-Analysis2/README.md

 <img width="511" alt="Movie_theater" src="https://user-images.githubusercontent.com/100239801/157833934-7f667ece-1a97-46b9-b810-0674c172f019.png">

-This repository contains the Microsoft Exploratory Film power point which features a question how can we help microsoft make a movie?
+This repository contains the Microsoft Exploratory Film power point which features the question: how can we help microsoft make a movie?
 In addition it provides data analysis on film with projections gathered from the domestic gross and production.
 It also features some data about the genres in each film.

 <h2> Business Problem </h2>